HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

 The idea is to have an instruction which does not affect the program state.
 The AND and OR instruction can be used for this purpose.
-From a debugger and dissembler perspective it would be beneficial to settle on one combination and display it as a NOP for better reading.
+From a debugger and dissembler perspective it would be beneficial to settle on one instruction combination and display it as a NOP for better reading.
 One solution to the identification could be to use the operand mode 4 on an AND instruction.

 <!--------------------------------------------------------------------------------------------------------->